KaushalSharmaMd/KaushalSharmaMd.github.io/_posts/2019-11-28-why-almost-all-forms-of-marketing-is-scam.md

 If the product that a company is selling requires a “convincing” of the customer, rather than creating an instant and dramatic emotional reaction within him ( Apple  users can understand here ) , the company will struggle.

+If the product that a company is selling requires a “convincing” of the customer, rather than creating an instant and dramatic emotional reaction within him, the company will struggle.

+A company has found something truly magical (and easily profitable) if it creates the feeling that no price can possibly do justice to its worth.

+For one may fool the mind, but he will never fool the Heart.

+credit and inspiration-:Kapil Gupta.